Slebbon/TextGeneration_Projet_PSL_EnC/ReadMe.md

 # Shrump
-Finetuning of different large language models on a mixed dataset of Shakespeare quotes and Trump tweets
+Finetuning of different large language models on a mixed dataset of Shakespeare quotes and Trump tweets.

 <br>

 ## The project
 The goal of the project is to finetune some language models to make them generate text in a mixed style of Trump and Shakespeare.
 We did this on three different models: GPT-2, FLAN-T5 and Mistral-7b.
 Next, we measured the performance of the different models through a BERT text classifier applied to the generated texts.

+All finetuned models are available on this [drive](https://drive.google.com/drive/u/0/folders/1Iy4SyregQdYFziZT4dl1poL-FKYSMWOD).

 <br>